 Within just a few days of this Pastor Chris Baker asked me to come help for the summer at the Knotty Oak Baptist Church!
 It is hard to believe even to this day.
 I had been to the church only a handful of times while on my brief breaks at home.
 I had participated in just a few activities and ministries.
 When Pastor called I did not even know it was the Pastor because I did not remember his name!
 I fell to my knees and wept in praise to God.
 Rather than years of waiting to minister in Rhode Island, I would be there in just weeks!

 In April of 2003 I came to Rhode Island and have began training and ministering under the guiding hand of Pastor Chris.
-While there I got married to a blessed woman, Heather and have four children, Riley Haddon, Lilyana Grace, Chloe Catherine, and Avery Brooke.
+While there I got married to a blessed woman, Heather and we have Five children, Riley, Lilyana, Chloe, Avery, and Bailey.
 I cannot thank God enough for what He has done in leading me back to Rhode Island.